CS-ACS/CSP/robotics/loops/index.md

 Now that the [Controller is paired](https://kb.vex.com/hc/en-us/articles/360035589752-How-to-Pair-the-VEX-IQ-Robot-Brain-with-the-VEX-IQ-Controller-for-Wireless-Operation) and the project is [downloaded](https://kb.vex.com/hc/en-us/articles/360035591232-How-to-Download-and-Run-a-Project-VEXcode-IQ-Blocks), you are ready to move your Clawbot using the Controller!

--   Collect four tems you will use as flags in your slalom and set them in place.
+-   Collect four items you will use as flags in your slalom and set them in place.
+You can use the Vex Companion Cubes for this.

 -   Download the clawbotController project.